ty-porter/advent-of-code-2023/README.md

 ./generate.sh
 ```

-This will create a new directory `/day<NUMBER>`, add a `main.go` template, initialize a Go package, and add blank prompts.
+This will create a new directory `/day<NUMBER>`, add a `main.go` template, initialize a Go package, and add blank input files.